 * “You threw the manual in a supernova?
 Why?”
 “Because I disagreed with it!
 Stop talking to me when I’m cross!”

-* “No, this is real.
-I’m definitely awake now” “And you thought you were definitely awake when you were all elephanty” “Hey.
+* “You thought you were definitely awake when you were all elephanty” “Hey.
 Pregnant!“.

 * “There’s something here that doesn’t make sense.
 Let’s go and poke it with a stick”.